BigBadManners/KO-Profile/README.md

 # KO-Profile
-A Python script to aggregate CSVs containing your KO data for Super Smash Bros.
+A Python 3.8 script to aggregate CSVs containing your KO data for Super Smash Bros.
 Melee/Ultimate.
 Requires Matplot, Pandas, and Numpy.

+# Usage

+python killprofile.py -i <input file>

+If python won't work from your terminal, you will have to add it to your system's environment variables.

 ## Setup - Example CSV